Peny dances in the desert

 East Pokot is a good six-hour drive from the capital of Kenya, Nairobi.
 After turning off the tarmac on to the dirt road, the local police offer an escort to see you safely to your destination.
 The people of East Pokot are pastoralists who depend on the income generated from livestock.
 Conflicts around cross-tribal raiding of livestock are not uncommon.

 There are not many people like Peny in East Pokot.
 As Adrian, a fellow SIM worker who visited her recently, said, “She’s one in a billion.”
 Peny comes from north east India and lives out among the people of East Pokot.
 Her house is a grass-roofed hut, just like the ones in the community.
-Though she has a stove-top gas cooker, she also cooks outside on a charcoal fire like everyone else.
+Though she has a stove-top gas cooker, she also cooks outside using dry thorn branches like everyone else.
 There’s no water and no electricity and the climate is scorching: just as it is for everyone else.
 When she lays down for the night, any solar lights she has are switched off so as not to invite thieves.
 At times, she cries at night wondering why God would have her out there.

 If the physical challenges were not enough, it also took a long time for her to be accepted in the community.
 There are very few foreigners in the region and people are not used to seeing them.
 But God has given Peny a heart for these people.
 In particular, God has led her to the children.
 She bought a car, but it seems she did that more for the sound system that came with it than to get around.
 She parks her car, opens the doors wide and plays Pokot music loudly so the children can enjoy a bit of fun and dance.
 She dances with them and shares God’s word.